Common Highly Dangerous Snakes of South Africa

 Rinkhals (Hemachatus haemachatus)

-Is one of the true spitting cobras that have the ability to shoot the venom from its fangs usually aiming for a person’s face.
+Rinkhals is a related member of the cobra family that have the ability to shoot venom from their fangs usually aiming for a person's face.
 They are generally brown to brown-black on the top with irregular spotting/banding in lighter browns or creams.
 They have a dark belly with two lighter stripes around the neck.
 They are generally about 1.2 meters long.
 They can spray their venom up to 2, 5 meters.